 Better basics at a solid price Uniqlo's thing.
 So it's no surprise that its Long-Sleeve Sweatshirt made it to our list.
 It's inspired by vintage designs and features a sturdy but soft all-cotton fabric.

 Everlane’s crewneck sweatshirt is unsurprisingly part of its Uniform collection, a range of garments requisite for your daily ‘fits.
 It’s made from 100 percent cotton French terry fabric and is as comfy as it is affordable.

 Buck Mason built its brand on knits, so it knows how to make a bangin' sweatshirt.
-This one features French loopback terry that's smooth on the outside and luscious on the inside.
-The ribbing details are primo and the fit is perfected — classically trim.
+This one features textured slub cotton on the outside and brushed micro-jersey on the inside.
+The ribbing details are primo and the fit is perfected — relaxed but not sloppy.

 Outerknown Sur Sweatshirt